joaomlourenco/novathesis_word/README.md

 ## Welcome to the “NOVAthesis_word” template

-These template(s) attempt to respect the layout of the the thesis and dissertations at FCT-NOVA (with the new covers introduced in march 2021), mimicking the visual produced with the [NOVAthesis LaTeX template](https://joaomlourenco.github.io/novathesis/).
+These template(s) attempt to respect the layout of the the thesis and dissertations at FCT-NOVA (with the new covers introduced in march 2021 and now, in version 1.1, with the new logo introduced in 2024), mimicking the visual produced with the [NOVAthesis LaTeX template](https://joaomlourenco.github.io/novathesis/).

-There are two similar versions:
+There are four similar versions:

-* one for monographs written in Portuguese, and
+* two for monographs written in Portuguese (MSc and PhD), and
-* another for monographs written in English.
+* two for monographs written in English (MSc and PhD).

-Please note that each version includes the covers (and back covers) for both the Ph.D. and M.Sc. dissertations, and you must delete the ones that do not apply to your document.

 ### Getting Help